 Finistry

 What expenses can a self-employed childminder claim?
-Home costs, food, toys, wear and tear — with the HMRC simplified method and a worked tax calculation.
+Ofsted fees, food, utilities, wear and tear — with the HMRC simplified method and a worked tax example.

 Tax Essentials